GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 This step is optional, but you can confirm the config was updated/added by running rails console.
 You will need to specify the reason you are running the console.

-  - run `./bin/ssm-instance asg-prod-idp`
+  - run `aws-vault exec prod-power -- ./bin/ssm-instance -d rails-c --any asg-prod-idp`
-  - select an instance from the dropdown (any will do)
   - provide justification, such as `Confirming partner configuration deployed`
-  - run `id-rails-console` to get into the rails console

 **Step 8:**